 There are the additional benefits of hammock reading.
 First, you can stash bonus bookworm snacks and beverages within arm’s reach without anyone knowing how many Hot Tamales you’ve actually consumed.
 Also, you can hide your face if you’ve accidentally grabbed a real dud and find yourself asleep.

-Pink twisty-slide in Grand Forks Public Library
+See how the Grand Forks Public Library repurposes books!

 Don’t miss an article!